-In some cases you can be both self-employed and employed at the same time.
-An example is working for an employer in the day time and running your own business afterwards.
+In some cases, you can be both self-employed and employed - at the same time.
+So for example, working for an employer in the day time and running your own business afterwards would meet the criteria.

 If you are selling goods or services you could get classed as a trader.
 In this case: If you are trading, you are self-employed.
 As a rule you will be trading if you:

-As a rule, selling a few unwanted items occasionally, and not planning to make a profit, means you are not trading.
+As a rule, selling a few unwanted items on an occasional basis, and not planning to make a profit, means you are not trading.
 But, you cannot use losses from a hobby to reduce your tax bill.

-Note: HMRC website has a facility for checking your employment status for tax purposes.
+Note: HM Revenue and Customs website has a facility for checking your employment status for tax purposes.